r1n1os/sliding_action_button/README.md

 ## Features

 With this package you can easily implement sliding action button.
-Currently, it is offering two pre-defined methods.
+Currently, it is offering two pre-defined methods with many customizations like changing button container color, adding custom icon to draggable buttons, enable or disable button with applying different color per status.<br/>

+### Available methods:
 - CircleSlidingActionButton
 - SquareSlidingActionButton <br/><br/>
-With many customizations like changing button container color, adding custom icon to draggable buttons, enable or disable button with applying different color per status.

 ## Getting started